 After making a fortune, the tax official is getting in trouble and returns home

-After seventeen years in China and making a fortune, Marco Polo was in trouble.
+After 17 years in China and making a fortune, Marco Polo was in trouble.
 According to Creussner’s edition:

 “When the young knight, Master Marco Polo was with his father altogether seventeen years at the court of the great emperor of Cathay, he was kept in such a great honor that the Lords became somehow envious.
 By now he thought with increasing frequency of an honorable departure, as he was fearful that the Lords in the long run would not tolerate him.”57

-Therefore, the knight-errant asked the Emperor for a discharge.
-In the version of Ramusio, however, it is solely the homesickness that determines him to leave China: “Our Venetians having now resided many years at the imperial court, and in that time having realized considerable wealth, in jewels of value and in gold, felt a strong desire to revisit their native country, and, however honoured and caressed by the sovereign, this sentiment was ever predominant in their minds.”
-Yet, Kublai proves to be extremely affectionate and very concerned for his Venetians: Such a trip is still dangerous, he warns, and in general, when money is the question, that problem can be solved.
+The knight errant therefore asked the Emperor for a discharge.
+In the version by Ramusio, however, it is solely homesickness that makes him decide to leave China: “Our Venetians having now resided many years at the imperial court, and in that time having realized considerable wealth, in jewels of value and in gold, felt a strong desire to revisit their native country, and, however honoured and caressed by the sovereign, this sentiment was ever predominant in their minds.”
+Yet, Kublai proves to be extremely affectionate and very concerned for his Venetians: Such a trip is still dangerous, he warns, and in general, if money is the question, that problem can be solved.
 He offers them to double their wealth.
-When they still insisted to leave, he simply denied them their wish.
+When they still insist on leaving, he simply denies them their wish.
 58

 Rustichellos romantic masterpiece is the description of the parting of uncle, father and son from China.

-No chivalric romance can waive a beautiful damsel (“ein schöne iunckfrawen”) who needs the protection of the gallant knight and who in the right moment comes to his aid.59 Marco had found such an exemplary young Lady, “seventeen years old and well built”.60 The Princess Kogatin was on her way to her future husband Arghun, the “King of India”.
+Every chivalric romance must include a beautiful damsel (“ein schöne iunckfrawen”) who needs the protection of the gallant knight and who in the right moment comes to his aid.59 Marco had found such an exemplary young Lady, “seventeen years old and well built”.60 Princess Kogatin was on her way to her future husband Arghun, the “King of India”.
 (Arghun ruled only over Persia, but India he would have loved to have.)
 The Persian envoys, who “heard the Latin knight praised and knew about his virtue” promised to support his wish to travel back to Venice.
-The “young queen” personally pleaded with the emperor for the favor to sail across the sea in company of the knight Marco.61 This request the magnanimous ruler could not deny.
-As a farewell-gift, Kublai presented his Venetians “with many rubies and other delicious gems of great value.”
-However, they had to promise that they soon return to China.
+The “young queen” personally pleaded with the emperor for permission to sail across the sea in company of the knight Marco.61 This request the magnanimous ruler could not deny.
+As a farewell gift, Kublai presented his Venetians “with many rubies and other delicious gems of great value.”
+However, they had to promise that they would soon return to China.

 One thing seems to be indisputable: uncle, father and son Polo had become rich in China.
-“In the enjoyment of health and abundant riches”, they reached their home.62 Ramusio describes how they back in Venice unstitched the hemlines of their clothes and picked up incredible amounts of jewels.63
+“In the enjoyment of health and abundant riches”, they reached their home.62 Ramusio describes how they unstitched the hemlines of their clothes once they arrived back in Venice and took out incredible amounts of jewels.63

-The bureaucrats in China serving their time in office regularly amassed a fortune.
-Of course, they became not rich receiving personal gifts from the Emperor.
-An Emperor who presents his officials a box well filled with emeralds and rubies exists only in Rustichellos chivalric romances.
-Officials at the salt administration usually won a fortune because they embezzled a considerable part of the duties and taxes.
-A good place for a greedy official was Yunnan, where the taxes were high and the transport routes easy to monitor.
+Bureaucrats in China regularly amassed a fortune while in office.
+Of course, they did not become rich through receipt of personal gifts from the Emperor.
+An emperor who presents his officials with a box full of emeralds and rubies only exists in Rustichello’s chivalric romances.
+Officials at the salt administration usually acquired a fortune because they embezzled a considerable part of the duties and taxes.
+Yunnan, where the taxes were high and the transport routes easy to monitor, was a good place for a greedy official.
 The costs for consumers, Marco Polo reports, went up “in proportion as they find the natives less civilized, further removed from the towns, and more accustomed to remain on the same spot; inasmuch as people so circumstanced cannot always have a market for their gold, musk, and other commodities.”64 He argues here like a modern social scientist writing about the exploitation of the periphery by the metropolis.

-In Yunnan and the neighboring borderlands of Burma people paid for their salt and the salt-tax with precious stones and pearls.
-Very likely a part of the jewels the three Polos carried to Venice, Marco had earned as a tax-official in the Southwestern corner of the Mongol empire.
+In Yunnan and the neighbouring borderlands of Burma, people paid for their salt and the salt tax with precious stones and pearls.
+It is very likely that part of the jewels the three Polos carried to Venice were earned by Marco as a tax official in the southwestern corner of the Mongol empire.

 The misappropriation of tax revenues was quite common.65 Thus, an official lived in permanent fear of a corruption complaint.
 To insure himself against such a twist of fate, he needed a circle of friends as helpers in need.

-Was his circle too weak to compete with other circles in the bureaucracy or an individual became isolated within his circle, the government confiscated the accumulated assets, sent the offender in exile, or had him executed.
-Therefor a prudent official had always to be on guard against intrigue.
-In his long career, Marco Polo had had many opportunities to study the uncertainties of a life as civil servant.
-When he realized that some powerful people around him “became envious”, he was experienced enough to seek his dismissal from the service.
+If his circle was too weak to compete with other circles in the bureaucracy or an individual became isolated within his circle, the government confiscated the assets he had accumulated, sent the offender into exile or had him executed.
+A prudent official therefore always had to be on his guard against intrigue.
+In his long career, Marco Polo had had many opportunities to study the uncertainties of a civil servant’s life.
+When he realised that some powerful people around him had “become envious”, he was experienced enough to seek his dismissal from the service.

 In short: Marco Polo was working as an official for the state’s salt monopoly.
 He, like others, amassed a fortune in his office.
-Why did he not tell his readers about it?
+Why did he not tell his readers about this?

-This explains why the traveler explicitly writes about the salt, the salt-tax, the general finance and the monetary policy, and seems to be quite unconcerned, as if he had received this information by chance.
-Such as when he reported from Quinsai (Hangzhou): “The account being made up in the presence of Marco Polo, he had an opportunity of seeing that the revenue of his majesty, exclusively of that arising from salt, already stated, amounted in the year to the sum of two hundred and ten tomans (each toman being eighty thousand saggi of gold), or sixteen million eight hundred thousand ducats.”68 He boasts about his firsthand knowledge, and maintains he acquired it accidently.
+This explains why the traveller writes explicitly about salt, the salt tax, general finance and the monetary policy, and seems to be quite uninvolved, as if he had received this information by chance, such as when he reported from Quinsai (Hangzhou): “The account being made up in the presence of Marco Polo, he had an opportunity of seeing that the revenue of his majesty, exclusively of that arising from salt, already stated, amounted in the year to the sum of two hundred and ten tomans (each toman being eighty thousand saggi of gold), or sixteen million eight hundred thousand ducats.”68 He boasts about his firsthand knowledge, and maintains he acquired it accidently.

-The Chinese bureaucracy was never reputed to give outsiders an opportunity to add up again its figures.
+The Chinese bureaucracy was never reputed to give outsiders an opportunity to add up its figures.
 Here speaks a man who was involved in the operation.
-The image of the famous traveler may now lose a bit of its luster.
+The image of the famous traveller may now lose a bit of its lustre.
 He was not a famous court official of Kublai Khan.
-He was not in important state affairs involved.
-However, there can be no doubt: He was in China.
+He was not involved in important state affairs.
+However, there can be no doubt that he was in China.

 Beijing, June 2012